eGT-Labs/egt-gsa-proto/README.md

 - **Automated Test Engineer:** Zach Rowe - @zr2d2
 - **DevOps Engineer:** John Stange - @jstange

-For more information, see [Team](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%231---Team).
+For more information about our team please see our [Team wiki](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%231---Team).

 ### [Technical Stack] (https://github.com/eGT-Labs/egt-gsa-proto/wiki/%233---Tech-Stack)
 Team eGT chose to leverage over five modern, open source tools & frameworks as they offer maximum productivity in a prototyping effort of this nature.
 We implemented continuous integration automating the entire build, test and deployment process further enhancing our productivity and accelerating our solution’s maturity.
 All underlying platforms used to create and run the prototype are openly licensed and free of charge.